 If you are already a party to a contract and a problem arises during the course of its implementation, consulting a contract litigation lawyer quickly to obtain advice regarding your legal rights and obligations is the wise move.
-With legal assistance, it may be possible to resolve the dispute amicably and quickly preserving the ongoing benefits of the contract to the parties.
-If amicable resolution is not possible, obtaining advice on your legal options including invoking any dispute resolution procedures set out in the contract or commencing a court action to seek all appropriate legal remedies may be required to protect your interests.
+With legal advice, it may be possible to resolve the dispute amicably and quickly while preserving the ongoing benefits of the contract to the parties.
+If an amicable resolution is not possible, invoking any dispute resolution procedures set out in the contract or commencing a court action to seek all appropriate legal remedies may be required to protect your interests.

 Types of Contract Disputes